What a Difference a Day Makes (Grey's Anatomy): Reception

 "What a Difference a Day Makes" was originally broadcast on May 7, 2009 in the United States on the American Broadcasting Company (ABC).
 The episode was watched by a total of 15.326 million people, a slight increase from the previous episode "No Good at Saying Sorry", which garnered 13.485 million viewers.
 In terms of viewership, the episode ranked #1 in its time-slot, beating out CBS's CSI: Crime Scene Investigation.
 "What a Difference a Day Makes" scored a 5.3/14 Nielsen rating/share in the adults among the 18–49 demographic.

 Alan Sepinwall of the Star-Ledger gave a positive review of the episode: "For an episode that was so Izzie-centric, 'What a Difference a Day Makes' worked surprisingly well for me."
-Even though he pointed out Chandra Wilson as "the best actor in the ensemble, Sepinwall liked Justin Chambers' acting, "because of how far Karev has come, Chambers' big moments always feel more surprising, and powerful."
+Even though he pointed out Chandra Wilson as "the best actor in the ensemble", Sepinwall liked Justin Chambers' acting, "because of how far Karev has come, Chambers' big moments always feel more surprising, and powerful."
 He also appreciated "all the action in the pit."
 Entertainment Weekly listed Alex's speech to Izzie in their "25 Great 'I Love You's".
 The Los Angeles Times writer Shawna Malcolm wasn't shocked that Izzie and Alex married instead of Meredith and Derek as she had already elaborated that hypothesis weeks prior to the episode's broadcast.
-She underlined Heigl and Chambers' performances, saying: "it was next to impossible not to get swept up in the moment, what with Katherine Heigl and Justin Chambers getting all teary and acting the hell out of the thing."
+She underlined Heigl and Chambers' performances, saying: "it was next to impossible not to get swept up in the moment, what with Heigl and Chambers getting all teary and acting the hell out of the thing."